Harish8622/SentryCam-AWS/README.md

 This project simulates an intelligent surveillance system for ATM locations.
 It uses real-time image classification to detect specific vehicle types and flag suspicious activity.
 If a high-risk vehicle is detected (e.g., motorcycle, pickup truck), the system raises an automated email alert.

-Using the CIFAR-100 dataset as a proxy, this project demonstrates the use of **AWS serverless architecture** to deliver an **end-to-end ML inference pipeline** triggered by an image upload.
+This project uses the CIFAR-100 dataset and uses the **AWS serverless architecture** to create and end-to-end inference pipeline, triggered by an image upload.

 > 💡 Can be explanded to different use cases, for example for smart city monitoring!